herzogmartin/CarND-MPC-Project/README.md

 ### Delay of the actuators
 The projet gets more difficult because the control of the actuators (throttle and steering) is not performed immediately but with a delay of 100 ms.
-This is delay is regarded in the MPC algorithm.
+This delay is regarded in the MPC algorithm.
 For the time of the delay and in addition for the calculation time of the MPC the actuator values throttle and steering a fixed to the previous values for the delay time: